Home

 Well done, Consumer Reports, what part of "only filters particles half a micron and above" didn't you notice?

-It is an "air cleaner," not an "Air Purifier."
+It is an "air cleaner," not an "Air Purifier" like the IQAir.

 Without supporting documentation, CR saw fit to summarily anoint it with a 5th place ranking.

-Another market failure, the FAP03 went for as little as $29 at BigLots before it was over.
+Another market failure, the FAP03 went for as little as $29 at BigLots, although it is still available on amazon and eBay.

 Consumer Reports continues to rank AHAM's cheap, short life expectancy, big box retailer models and questionable multi-level marketing (Amway's Atmosphere) above allergy-store-quality premium class gear.